Salt Lake City Personal Injury Lawyer

 - Construction Accidents – Construction is dangerous and accidents can happen, but if someone other than your employer caused your injuries, you could file a claim outside of the workers compensation system.

-- Other Workplace Accidents – Workplace injuries are quite common, and if you were injured at work under certain egregious circumstances, the company can be held responsible for your injury.
+- Other Workplace Accidents – Workplace injuries are quite common, and if you were injured at work under certain egregious circumstances, the company can be held responsible.

 - Motor Vehicle Collisions – Car wrecks happen in Salt Lake City every single day, but if a reckless or negligent driver caused your crash, he or she can be required to pay you for all you’ve suffered.
 This could apply to your car accident, motorcycle wreck, or truck crash.